Thai Investment Consultant Licensing Exams - P1 - หลักสูตรผู้แนะนําการลงทุนตราสารทั่วไป - [48]

 {"correct_answer_key":"b"}

-The question asks which option is NOT a requirement for a company to be listed on the Stock Exchange of Thailand (SET).
+The question asks which option is not a characteristic of a company listed on the Stock Exchange of Thailand (SET).

 {"correct_answer_key":"b"}